pandas-dev/pandas/doc/source/merging.rst

 considered the left object in the join.

-The related ``DataFrame.join`` method, uses ``merge`` internally for the index-on-index and index-on-column(s) joins, but *joins on indexes* by default rather than trying to join on common columns (the default behavior for ``merge``).
-If you are joining on index, you may wish to use ``DataFrame.join`` to save yourself some typing.
+The related ``DataFrame.join`` method, uses ``merge`` internally for the index-on-index (by default) and column(s)-on-index join.
+If you are joining on index only, you may wish to use ``DataFrame.join`` to save yourself some typing.

 Brief primer on merge methods (relational algebra)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~